robertbaker13/phase-0-handbook/overview.md

 ## Expectations
-You will be expected to put at least 10-15 hours of work per week during Phase 0, which will last for the next 9 weeks until you start Phase 1 on site.
+You will be expected to put in at least 10-15 hours of work per week during Phase 0, which will last for the next 9 weeks until you start Phase 1 on site.

 You are now starting Unit 1.
-Phase 0 is divided into thee Units, each unit is three weeks long.
+Phase 0 is divided into three Units, each unit is three weeks long.

 DBC is a fine balance between taking responsibility for your own education, tracking your own progress, exposing your needs and ignorance to your teachers, and also being supported and held accountable by us.
 You’re learning this balance in Phase 0, and it might get confusing or frustrating at times but that’s all part of the process.
 Learning it here, during Phase 0, is what will help you maintain that balance during your 9 weeks at DBC.

-You can track your own progress by checking in to see if you’re fulfilling completing the expectations and challenges on time, and if you’re able to demonstrate the learning objectives.
+You can track your own progress by checking in to see if you’re fulfilling expectations, completing challenges on time, and if you’re able to demonstrate the learning competencies.
 You will be held accountable by us at certain checkpoints, the most important of which is at the end of Unit 1.
 You should always feel free  to write us and ask for more orientation and guidance.

 **We’d like to make what we mean by objectives and expectations as clear as possible:**